welcome to the taj mahal

 Fabio 1983

-To remain with bated breath!
+To remain in suspense!
 Spectacular, majestic.
-A truly refined and symmetrical architecture.
+A truly refined and completely symmetrical architecture.
 The white color gives a sense of peace.
 The sun reflecting on this masterpiece is wonderful!

 StefaniaM

-I had enormous expectations for the last leg of the trip to India that were not shattered in the face of this masterpiece that it is not for me to describe: the only comment is exciting.
+I had enormous expectations for the last leg of the trip to India that weren't broken in the face of this masterpiece that it's not up to me to describe: exciting is the only comment.

 Antonio S